Overview of the Visiting Artist Program

 In recognition of this long tradition, and the richness it brings to the Park experience, Baxter State Park adopted the Visiting Artist Program.
-This program offers one visual artist or writer two weeks of rustic cabin lodging in September to immerse themselves and draw inspiration from this 200,000+ acre paradise.
+This program offers one visual artist two weeks of rustic cabin lodging in September to immerse themselves and draw inspiration from this 200,000+ acre paradise.
 The selected artists can shed the burdens and responsibilities of modern society for a brief moment while finding truth in nature and practicing their skills with few distractions.

 In return, Visiting Artists are asked to hold one evening program and one open studio with the public during their stay, during which their skills and techniques can be explained and demonstrated.
 Park staff will work with artists in designing and implementing their programs.
 Additionally, within one year of their stay, Visiting Artists are asked to provide the Park with professional quality images, prints, or documents representative of their style and resulting from their experience here.
 A $25, non-refundable fee is required when submitting an application to help offset administrative and operational costs.
 The Park will provide a one day orientation to the Park but no other transportation will be provided.